tginart/agentnet/README.md

         - Overcommunicate when uncertain, leaving fewer stones unturned in pursuit of a robust outcome.

 These two behaviors—robust inter-agent communication and risk-aware exploration—are critical for effective delegation.
-In fact, I believe that these two behaviors are not orthogonal but rather synergistic-- precision, high SNR communication allows for **more** communication and exploration of the network.
+In fact, I believe that these two behaviors are not *orthogonal* but rather *synergistic*-- precision, high SNR communication allows for **more** communication and exploration of the network.

 ### Next Steps: